-- You should follow JSys ethical standards, in not discussing the paper with anyone not on the Editorial Board, and not using the ideas in your research.
+- You should follow JSys ethical standards, in not discussing the paper with anyone besides other reviewers and the Area Chair, and not using the ideas in your research.

 - We ask that you review papers that you have high expertise in (typically the area that you are working on in your PhD).
 Do not review papers where you are interested in the topic, but cannot provide expert reviews.

-- Being a member of the Student Editorial Board is a 1-year responsibility, so please make sure you will have enough time before taking this on.
+- Being a reviewer is a 1-year responsibility, so please make sure you will have enough time before taking this on.